 An ongoing armed conflict in West Papua between the Indonesian military and the separatist movement finds ordinary Indigenous Peoples caught in the middle, resulting in deaths and violations of their rights.

-Indonesia is the home of an estimated 50 to 70 million indigenous peoples.
-Indigenous peoples in Indonesia increasingly suffer from criminalization and violence, often related to investments in indigenous territories.
+Indonesia is the home of an estimated 50 to 70 million Indigenous Peoples.
+Indigenous Peoples in Indonesia increasingly suffer from criminalization and violence, often related to investments in indigenous territories.

-Indonesia has a population of approximately 250 million people, and the government recognizes 1,128 ethnic groups.
-Recent laws and government decrees use the term Masyarakat adat to refer to indigenous peoples.
-The national organization of indigenous peoples, Aliansi Masyarakat Adat Nusantara (AMAN), estimates that the number of indigenous peoples in Indonesia is between 50 and 70 million people.
+Indonesia has a population of approximately 260 million people, and the government recognizes 1,331 ethnic groups.
+Recent laws and government decrees use the term Masyarakat adat to refer to Indigenous Peoples.
+The national organization of Indigenous Peoples, Aliansi Masyarakat Adat Nusantara (AMAN), estimates that the number of Indigenous Peoples in Indonesia is between 50 and 70 million people.

 However, on November 8, 2016, the Police and Public Order Enforces oversaw the drilling tools imported by the local Nagekeo government.
 The community suffered a blockade.
 However, they could not hold it, and the drill was finally placed at the location of the survey.
 The drill was guarded by enforcers of public order and police officers.
 The next day, people were surprised by the news from the Head of the Unit of National Unity and Politics of the Nagekeo District, saying that the drill rig had been set on fire.